UofMontreal-Multiexpo/uom.dat/README.md

 In addition to the documentation of the package, data and functions (accessible by the `help` function), the **doc** directory contains:

+* An organized list of the datasets, functions, classes and methods, in the file `list_of_help_pages.html`.

 * An example of analysis, presented in the file `spectral_analysis_example.nb.html`.

 * A presentation of the data structures used by the **SpectralAnalyzer** class (attributes, function parameters and function returns) in the file `Types_of_attributes_and_methods.pdf`.